-Everything about Chateau Fargueirol Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chateau Fargueirol Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau Fargueirol History, Overview

 Chateau Fargueirol has one of the longest histories in the Southern Rhone Valley.
 Or perhaps it is better to say that the Revoltier family dates back to 1340.
 The Revoltier family held the property in those days, but left the area, after the Revolution.

 The Revoltier family did not come back to the region until 1974, when Joseph Revoltier purchased 10 hectares of land that needed to be completely re-cultivated, as the vines were left untended for years.
 The estate takes its name from its geographical location where their vines are planted in the Fargueirol lieu-dit.